 - Restart your phone!

 This is a harmless procedure, and it might help.
-On older phones, it might even clear up some important space!
+On older phones, it might even clear up some significant space!

 Carry out a factory reset

 The nuclear option in the “how to fix a hacked Android phone” repertoire is the factory reset, which will wipe your phone, restoring it to the settings it had when it was new.
 This is not the first step to take, as it deletes everything you have on the phone.
-Only do this if you believe that the other methods didn’t work.
-Here’s how you do a factory reset on Android:
+So, when asking yourself, “is my phone hacked,” make sure you’ve exhausted all other options before going through with a full reset.
+Here’s how you’ll carry one out on Android:

 - Make sure the phone is well-charged or hooked to the charger.